DrSaaS/automating-infrastructure-with-terraform-version2/terraform-automation-documentation-v1.md

 ### AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM
 ---

-Useful Installs to Use Terraform in VSCode
+Useful extensions for Terraform that I installed in VSCode --
---
 Installed VSCode Terraform extensions
 Hashicorp Terraform Syntax Highlighter